 Social-Emotional Learning at the Holidays

-Teaching Self-Awareness and Emotion Management during the Holiday Season
+Teaching Kids Self-Awareness and Emotion Management at the Holidays

 The holiday season is a joyous, celebratory time that can be an emotional journey with peaks and valleys.
 The emotions of the holiday season are varied and intensified.
 We can take this opportunity to help children learn to identify their emotions and manage them using everyday strategies.